histolab/histolab/docs/quickstart.rst

    Dimensions at level 2: (1875, 2124)

 .. note::
-    If the native magnification, *i.e.* the magnification factor used to scan the slide, is provided in the slide properties, it is also possible to convert the desired level to its corresponding magnification factor with the ``level_magnification_factor`` property.
+    If the native magnification, *i.e.*, the magnification factor used to scan the slide, is provided in the slide properties, it is also possible to convert the desired level to its corresponding magnification factor with the ``level_magnification_factor`` property.

 .. code-block:: ipython3